gregorymote/queuesome/README.md

 <h2> Queue it Up </h2>
 A Django Web Application Powered By Spotipy

-Try it yourself at q-it-up.herokuapp.com
+Try it yourself at <a href="http://q-it-up.herokuapp.com">q-it-up.herokuapp.com</a>

 <h3>What is It?</h3>

 Queue it Up is a Fun and Interctive way to Listen to Music Together

-Take Turns Selecting and Creating Different Song Categories.
+Take Turns Selecting and Creating Different Song Categories

-Then Pick Songs that Best Fit the Category.
+Pick Songs that Best Fit Each Category

-Listen to Everyone's Picks and Give Likes to Songs that Fit the Best
+Listen to Everyone's Picks and Give Likes to the Songs that Fit the Best

 While you Listen, Continue to Select Categories, Pick Songs and Give Out Likes